-ING applies this principle.
+ING Bank applies this principle.

-In 2012 the Supervisory Board reviewed the highest variable incomes within the organization and as such whether the variable incomes are consistent with the remuneration policy adopted by the bank.
+In 2014 the Supervisory Board reviewed the highest variable incomes within the organization and whether the variable incomes are consistent with the remuneration policy of the bank.

-The Executive Board of ING Group and the Management Board Banking reviews the proposed variable income for Senior Management within the business to ensure they are consistent with the remuneration policy adopted by the bank.
-The existing Senior Management policy complies with the principles set out in this principle.
+The Executive Board of ING Group and the Management Board Banking review the proposed variable income for senior management within the business to ensure they are consistent with the remuneration policy of the bank.
+The existing senior management policy complies with the views set out in this principle.